MicrosoftDocs/cpp-docs.it-it/docs/mfc/reference/cfile-class.md

 ### <a name="remarks"></a>Note

 Impossibile rinominare directory.
-Ciò equivale al comando REN.
+Questa funzione è equivalente al comando REN.

 ### <a name="example"></a>Esempio